SELENIUM AND THE ELK RIVER WATERSHED

 Does Elk River selenium pose a human risk for drinking water?

-Currently, the Elk River selenium concentrations by the Sparwood monitoring site frequently exceed the BC drinking water guideline—however, serious effects from drinking the water are unlikely.
+Currently, the Elk River selenium concentrations frequently exceed the BC drinking water guideline—however, serious effects from drinking the water are unlikely.
 According to the Government of Canada, the adult recommended daily intake of selenium is 45 µg, with the Tolerable Upper Intake Level (highest levels where adults are unlikely to experience adverse effects) being 400 µg (see link).
 At current average Sparwood concentrations in the Elk River (~10 µg/L) an adult would need to drink 4 liters of river water to reach their recommended intake and 40 liters to exceed the Tolerable Upper Intake Level.
 So far, selenium levels in the Elk River do not exceed Canadian Drinking Water Quality Guidelines of 50 µg/L. Therefore, consuming small amounts of river water is unlikely to cause problems.
 Selenium concentrations notwithstanding, drinking untreated water from the river is highly discouraged.

 Is Elk Valley tap water safe to drink?